ACADEMIC REGULATIONS - Major

 Interdepartmental Major Programs

-The University offers three kinds of interdepartmental majors:
+The University offers two kinds of interdepartmental majors:

 - Interdepartmental majors.
 These are African American studies; archaeological studies; East Asian studies; environmental studies;, feminist, gender, and sexuality studies; Latin American studies; medieval studies; Russian and East European studies; and science in society.
 The list may change from time to time.